spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-shared-secret-auth.md

-# Setting up the Shared Secret Auth password provider module
+# Setting up the Shared Secret Auth password provider module (optional, advanced)

 The playbook can install and configure [matrix-synapse-shared-secret-auth](https://github.com/devture/matrix-synapse-shared-secret-auth) for you.